By Alex Berryman

 Principle Three: Fair Trading Practices

 Never has 'treat others how you want to be treated' been more true.
 Upholding our core values of integrity, we see each vendor or brand as a partner.
+For that reason, we implement fair trading practices such as 50%/50% payment terms with both brands and suppliers.
 We exemplify fairness and mutual respect through fair pricing and timely payment.

 Principle Four: Fair Payment